-Certain countries recently experienced negative interest rates on deposits, and debt instruments traded at negative yields.
+Certain countries have experienced negative interest rates on deposits, and debt instruments traded at negative yields.
 A negative interest rate policy is an unconventional central bank monetary policy tool where nominal target interest rates are set with a negative value (i.e., below zero percent), which is intended to facilitate self-sustaining growth in the local economy.
 For example, if a bank charges negative interest, a depositor must pay the bank fees to keep money with the bank instead of receiving interest on deposits.
-Negative interest rates may become more prevalent among non-U.S. issuers or even among U.S. issuers.
+There is a risk that negative interest rates will become more prevalent among non-U.S. issuers or even among U.S. issuers.